dbis-ilm/pipefabric/README.md

  + ZeroMQ socket library (including zmq.hpp from https://github.com/zeromq/cppzmq/blob/master/zmq.hpp)
  + JeMalloc or TCMalloc library (optional)

+There are some additional 3rd party libraries such as SimpleWeb, Format, and JSON but they are downloaded during the build.

 After cloning the repository, compile everything:

 ```